Innovations We Support

 Using a platform approach to provide access to safe abortion in Cameroon

-Women for a Change, Cameroon Cameroon
+Women for a Change, Cameroon

 Women for a Change will adapt the existing digital platform, Tiko, designed by Triggerise to connect women and girls in the Mfoundi department to safe abortion and SRH services and information.
 Trained peer mobilizers will conduct outreach to engage individuals seeking safe abortion and SRH information and services to assist in enrolling them onto the platform to access information and peer-rated service providers.
 The platform will connect users to a local provider for subsidized MA and MVA services, post-abortion care and contraception counselling.
 As users engage with the Tiko platform, they will generate anonymized and confidential data in real-time to introduce a behavioural nudge to motivate positive health-seeking behaviours.